 Step 4: Define the impact your business will have on the world in the long run

 We came back to this important question that sums up the first three steps.
-When you defined your mission, you thought about the moment that you've decided to start your business.
-Now you should think about how would the world look like if everything works as you planned.
+When you defined your mission, you thought about the moment that you decided to start your business.
+Now you should think about how the world would look like if everything worked as you planned.
 Have in mind sustainability.

 Step 5: Create your vision statement

 Congrats!
 You just created your mission and vision statement.
-If you want to see the whole picture and analyse the process you can download the example.
+If you want to see the whole picture and analyze the process you can download the example.

-The mission and vision statement that you've just defined should be present in your every action from now on.
-From the way you promote yourself, to how you talk to your clients and potential clients, and how your team perceives your business.
+The mission and vision statement that you’ve just defined should be present in your every action from now on.
+From how you promote yourself to how you talk to your clients and potential clients and how your team perceives your business.
 So make sure that you will emphasize them inside and outside the company.